openpublishoperation/devops-learn-pr/docs/learn/use-git-microsoft.md

 ---
 title: How We Use Git at Microsoft
-description: "We've talked a lot about hosting the world&#039;s largest Git repository, about how we're moving Microsoft to Git, and about the challenges of Git at scale." ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article
+description: "We've talked a lot about hosting the world's largest Git repository, about how we're moving Microsoft to Git, and about the challenges of Git at scale." ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article